xlab-si/emmy/docs/theory.md

 return true
 ```

-This protocol is for example used by q-one-way based commitment scheme [4] which is available in
+This protocol is for example used by q-one-way commitment scheme [4] which uses the RSA group
-crypto/commitments package (rsa_based.go) and uses group with hidden order.
+with hidden order, available in the same package (see `qoneway.Committer` and `qoneway.Receiver`).
 However, commitment
 schemes in groups with hidden order with more efficient proofs have been developed which do not require
 one-bit challenges, for example Damgard-Fujisaki [3].